🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Getscreen Pricing Image

-Free trial: Yes — Getscreen offers a 14-day free trial with access to all business features.
-No credit card required to start.
+Free trial: Getscreen offers a 14-day free trial with access to all business features — no credit card required to start.

-Money-back guarantee: Getscreen provides a refund if you are not satisfied after trying the service.
+Money-back guarantee: A money-back option is available if you’re not satisfied after trying the service.

-📌 Note: Getscreen also offers a Personal Lifetime Plan for users who prefer a one-time payment.
-Special discounts up to 50% appear during events like Black Friday — worth watching for.
+📌 Note: Getscreen also offers a free version for personal use, and periodic promotions — including up to 50% off during events like Black Friday — bring the already-affordable plans down further.

 Key Benefits of Getscreen